Categories

 That highlights the importance of having a professional website more than anything else.
 Sloppy design can erode trust and send prospective customers straight into the arms of competitors.

-Potential Downtime and Costs
+Potential downtime and costs

 The average cost of IT downtime is $5,600 per minute.
 For small businesses, the cost of downtime per minute falls in the range of $137 to $427 per minute, according to Carbonite, though industry giants and busy e-commerce platforms can see revenue losses in the hundreds of thousands of dollars.